Share this article:

 Payments

-The payment schedule of a lump sum project follows the regular payment schedule in the programme (including pre-financing, intern payments and final payment).
+The payment schedule of a lump sum project follows the regular payment schedule in the programme (including pre-financing, interim payments, and final payment).
 However, the payments mechanism in Horizon Europe may cause some confusion as one should differentiate between the money transfers to the bank and the payments that are recognized and approved in the periodic reports.

 On one hand, as mentioned already, the payments are approved only for completed work packages.

-On the other hand, the EC’s policy is to allow the applicants to have a positive cash flow right from the start, up until the late stages of the project.
-It is manifested first with the initial fairly generous pre-financing payment, which can be anywhere between 30%-90% of the maximum grant amount.
-Later on, additional interim payments will be made (subsequent and adjacent to the periodical reports, and up to 90% of the maximum grant amount.
-The rest of the grant will be paid after the final report).
-This means that during most of the project’s execution time you can expect to have the money to finance your project’s activities.
+On the other hand, the EC’s policy is to allow the applicants to have a positive cash flow right from the start and up until the late stages of the project.
+It is manifested first with the initial (usually) generous pre-financing payment, which can be anywhere between 30%-90% of the maximum grant amount.
+Later, additional interim payments will be made (subsequent and adjacent to the periodical reports, and up to 90% of the maximum grant amount).
+The rest of the grant will be paid after the final report.
+This means that during most of the project’s execution time you can expect to have the funds to finance your project’s activities.

-Therefore, the confusion can stem from the discrepancy between the positive cash flow (money is already in the bank) and the approved payments (only for completed work packages) in the periodic report.
-Clearly, the fact that the money is already in the bank does not mean that you are free from completing the work packages and reporting on them.
-The reporting and approval mechanism monitors the way you execute the project and how you utilize the allocated funds.
+Therefore, the confusion can stem from the discrepancy between the positive cash flow (money is already in the bank) and the approved payments (only for completed work packages) in the periodic reports.
+The fact that the money is already in the bank does not mean that you are free from completing the work packages and reporting on them.
+The reporting and approval mechanism enables the EC to monitor the way you execute the project and how you utilize the allocated funds.

 Practical Post-Award tips for lump sum budget execution